 What is a dog service vest and how does it work?

-A service vest is a dog harness with a significantly larger side for increased visibility and a label.
+A service dog life vest is a dog harness with a significantly larger side for increased visibility and a label.
 The point of a service vest is to signal that a dog is not just a pet and should be allowed in animal restricted areas.
 It is enshrined in the Americans with Disabilities Act of 1990.
 If your dog isn’t service, You can buy dog life jacket.